MarioPycoding/graph-visual/README.md

 # graphvisual
-Visualization of different graphs: edges, vertices; in different colors.
+Visualization of different graphs in Python3: edges, vertices; in different colors.